-33. PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES
+33. PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES - None.

-1. Details of Contracts or arrangement or transactions not at arm's length basis:-

-- a) Name(s) of related party and nature of relationship NA- - b) Nature of Contracts/arrangements/transactions NA- - c) Duration of contracts/arrangements/transactions NA- - Salient terms of the contracts or arrangements or transactions including the value if any - NA- - e) Justification for entering into such contracts or arrangements or transactions date (s) of approval by the Board NA- - f) Amount paid as advances, if any Nil - g) Date on which a special resolution was passed in general meeting as required under first proviso to section 188 - NA- - 2.
-Details of material contracts or arrangements or transactions at arm's length basis:-
+- 1. Details of Contracts or arrangement or transactions not at arm's length basis:-None - a) Name(s) of related party and nature of relationship NA- - b) Nature of Contracts/arrangements/transactions NA- - c) Duration of contracts/arrangements/transactions NA- - d) Salient terms of the contracts or arrangements or transactions including the value if any NA- $\,$ - Justification for entering into such contracts or arrangements or transactions date (s) of approval by the Board - NA- - f) Amount paid as advances, if any Nil - g) Date on which a special resolution was passed in general meeting as required under first proviso to section 188 - NA- - Details of material contracts or arrangements or transactions at arm's length basis: None. - a) Name(s) of related party and nature of relationship -NA- - b) Nature of contracts/arrangements/transactions -NA- - c) Duration of contracts/arrangements/transactions -NA- - Salient terms of the contracts or arrangements or transactions including the value, if any: -NA- - e) Date(s) of approval by the Board if any: -NA- - f) Amount paid as advance, if any: Nil